Dirichlet domains for Anosov subgroups: Introduction

 \begin{theorem}[{Theorem \ref{thm:Comparison compactifications of locally sym space}}] Let $\omega$ be the highest restricted weight of a irreducible representation $V$ of a semisimple Lie group $G$, and let $\Gamma$ be a {$\omega$-undistorted} subgroup of $G$.
 Then the horofunction compactification $\overline{\X/\Gamma}$ of $\X/\Gamma$ for the restricted Selberg invariant is homeomorphic to $\left(\X\cup \Omega^\omega_\text{horo}\right)/\Gamma$ via the natural map $\phi:\left(\X\cup \Omega^\omega_\text{horo}\right)/\Gamma\to \overline{\X/\Gamma}$. \end{theorem}

 In other words the compactification of the quotient is homeomorphic to the quotient of an open domain in the compactification of $\X$ where $\Gamma$ acts properly discontinuously.
-As a corollary, the locally symmetric spaces associated to {$\omega$-undistorted} subgroups are topoligcally tame, which was proven more generally for Anosov subgroups by Guichard-Kassel-Wienhard \cite{GKW}.
+As a corollary, the locally symmetric spaces associated to {$\omega$-undistorted} subgroups are topologically tame, which was proven more generally for Anosov subgroups by Guichard-Kassel-Wienhard \cite{GKW} and Kapovich-Leeb \cite[Theorem 1.5.(ii)]{KL18a}.

-\subsection{Restricted Dirichlet-Selberg domains.}
+\subsection{Restricted Dirichlet-Selberg domains}

-We also obtain some partial results about Dirichlet-Selberg domains for some Anosov subgroups of $\SL(d,\R)$ which are not $\abs{\log \sigma_i}$-undistorted for all $i$.
+We also obtain some partial results about Dirichlet-Selberg domains for some Anosov subgroups of $\SL(d,\R)$ which are not $\omega_1$-undistorted.

 Let $V$ be a finite dimensional real vector space and let $S^2V$ be the vector space of symmetric tensors in $V\otimes V$.
 Let $S^2V^{\geq0}$ be the closed cone of semi-positive symmetric tensors.
 The Satake compactification of the associated symmetric space is $\overline{\mathcal{X}(V)} = \mathbb{P}(S^2V^{\geq 0})$.
 As seen in Theorem \ref{thm:InfiniteSided}, the Dirichlet-Selberg domain can have infinitely many sides for certain Anosov subgroups $\Gamma$.
 We consider certain projectively convex subsets of $\overline{\mathcal{X}(V)}$ so that the intersection with the Dirichlet-Selberg domain is once again properly finite-sided.
 This provides some information about where the infinitely many sides of such domains can accumulate.